onsi/cocktail/README.md

 The events hash is special-cased by Cocktail.
 Mixins can define new events hashes.
 The set of event hashes (original implementation + each mixin) are merged together.

 Note that key-collisions are still possible.
 If two mixins add a `click` handler to the events hash (`{'click': ... }`) then the last mixin in the mixins list's event handler will win.

+## And what about subclasses?

+Subclass hierarchies with mixins should work just fine.
+If a super class mixes in a mixin, then all subclasses will inherit that mixin.
+If those subclasses mixin additional mixins, those mixins will be folded in to the subclasses and collisions will be handled correctly, even collisions with methods further up the class hierarchy.

+However, if a subclass redefines a method that is provided by a mixin of the super class, the mixin's implementation will *not* be called.
+This shouldn't be surprising: the subclass's method is further up in the prototype chain and is the method that gets evaluated.
+In these circumstance you *must* remember to call `SubClass.__super__.theMethod.apply(this)` to ensure that the mixin's method gets called.

 ## Testing Mixins